Apple Music Device Limitation: Can I Play Apple Music on Multiple Devices

 • Subscribe to iTunes Match.

-It is quite easy. you can remove your associated devices in iTunes on your compute or on iPhone, iPad or iPod touch.
-Here is how to remove device from Apple Music account.
+It is quite easy. you can remove your associated devices in iTunes on your computer or on iPhone, iPad or iPod touch.
+Here is how to remove the device from Apple Music account.

 1. Launch iTunes on a PC or Mac.